- Last updated:

 The wetlands are accessed by a boardwalk from the Maroochy Wetlands Sanctuary Visitor Information Centre down to the landing jetty on the Maroochy River.

 Wetlands Sanctuary Reserve information sheet and map.

 What to bring

 Maroochy Wetlands Sanctuary is home to many mosquitoes.
 Wear clothing that covers you and bring insect repellent.

 What to do

 Help maintain this important plant and animal sanctuary by staying on the paths and boardwalks.
 All plants and animals are protected.
 Enjoy a walk to the Maroochy River along the extensive boardwalk.
 To help protect this area no pets or domestic animals are allowed at any time.

-The Wetlands Sanctuary is managed by council, Education Queensland and the Maroochy Wetlands Support Group Inc., a community volunteer group.
+The Wetlands Sanctuary is managed by council, Education Queensland and the Maroochy Wetlands Sanctuary Support Group, a community volunteer group.
 The historic canecutter's barracks features wetland displays.
-It is open and staffed by the support group each Sunday and by Education Queensland on weekdays during the school term.
-The Maroochy Wetlands Support Group also conducts educational walks and activities on request.
+It is open and staffed by the Support Group each Sunday and by Sunshine Coast Council Education Queensland on weekdays.
+The Maroochy Wetlands Sanctuary Support Group also conducts educational walks and activities on request.

 How to volunteer